TSS #026: 4 Questions for Better Weekly ProductivityJul 02, 2022

 Question 1: What can I eliminate?

-Often, I'll notice upcoming meetings that I shouldn't have booked, podcasts I don't need to be on, favors for friends of friends that aren't urgent, and other meetings that aren't aligned with my top priorities.
+Each week, I start by looking at my calendar.
+I often notice upcoming meetings that I shouldn't have booked, podcasts I don't need to be on, favors for friends of friends that aren't urgent, and other meetings that aren't aligned with my top priorities.

-The best way to figure out if something should be eliminated is simply by asking, "Does this move me closer to my most important goals?"
+"Does this move me closer to my most important goals?"

-Yes: Move to question 2
+Yes, this is critical: Move to question 2

 Question 2: What can I simplify?